 Monsoon Season

 The humidity increases along with the temperature.
 Even though it might not be the ideal time for extensive treks, you can still take in the beautiful vegetation and gushing rivers by choosing a little hike to a lower elevation.
-Monsoon season in Nepal can make trekking exciting in and of itself because of the ferocious downpours and distinctive forest sounds.
+Monsoon season in Nepal can make trekking exciting in and of itself, with ferocious downpours and distinctive forest sounds.

 Regardless of the Nepal Short Trek Season, Nepal has something to offer for every type of trekker.
 So pack your bags and get ready to embark on an unforgettable adventure in the land of the Himalayas!